 Charlene Fernandez was born and raised on the north end of Yuma.

-Charlene attended public schools, the very schools that she has become a tirelessly advocate.
+Charlene attended public schools, the very schools that she has become a tireless advocate of.
 Her teachers became the mentors that she still looks up to today.
 Former Minority Leader Robert "Bob" McClendon not only taught her social studies but the importance of public policy and the affect it has on every child in Arizona.

 Upon graduating, Charlene took classes at Arizona Western College eventually graduating from Northern Arizona University with a Bachelor's of Science degree in Education.